Aircraft carriers range in length between 203.4 – 333m or 667 – 1,092ft.

 Aircraft carriers are between 88-250 feet tall, with the USS Gerald R. Ford being the tallest aircraft carrier in the world at 250 feet.

-Why are There So Few Aircraft Carriers in the World?
+Why There Are So Few Aircraft Carriers in the World

 Aircraft carriers are expensive and need other navy ships to operate in combat.